amarjotgill/origin-bound-cookies/draft-origin-bound-cookies-amarjotgill-protocol.md

 This will ensure that a cookie is only retrieved if the request origin is equal to the cookie's origin

-## The Cookie Header Field
-The cookie header field outlined in [Section 5.5.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-the-cookie-header-field) will need to be altered.

-It will be altered to the following:

-{:quote}
->1.
-Let isSecure be a boolean indicating whether request's URL's scheme is deemed secure, in an implementation-defined manner.
->2.
-Let host be request's host.
->3.
-Let path be request's URL's path.
->4.
-Let httpOnlyAllowed be true.
->5.
-Let sameSite be a string whose value is implementation-defined, but has to be one of "strict-or-less", "lax-or-less", "unset-or-less", or "none".
->6. let port be request's URL's port.
->7. let scheme be request's URL's scheme.
->8.
-Let cookies be the result of running Retrieve Cookies given isSecure, host, path, httpOnlyAllowed, sameSite, port, and scheme.
->9.
-Return the result of running Serialize Cookies given cookies.

-Note the major change here is extracting the port and scheme from the request and running the new version of Retrieve Cookies based on that.

 ## Garbage Collection
 The last algorithm that will need to be updated is the Garbage Collection algorithm outlined in [Section 5.2 of COOKIES](https://httpwg.org/http-extensions/draft-ietf-httpbis-layered-cookies.html#name-cookie-store-eviction).